-In veterinary medicine we are often required to render animals unconscious to permit procedures (anaesthesia), we can reduce the pain an animal is suffering (analgesia) so in veterinary management of animals, anaesthesia and analgesia have vital importance in improving animal welfare as well as permitting the ongoing developments in medical and surgical advances.
+In veterinary management of animals, anaesthesia (rendering animals unconscious to permit procedures) and analgesia (reducing the pain an animal is suffering) have vital importance in improving animal welfare, as well as permitting the ongoing developments in medical and surgical advances.

 You can apply until: